 When everyone has a safe, stable place to call home, people are healthier and communities can thrive.
 To intervene effectively, we must meet immediate needs, while also addressing underlying causes of housing insecurity and homelessness.

-In this forum, learn about how health system leaders are joining with others to:
+In this forum, participants learned about how health system leaders are joining with others to:

 - leverage Medicaid to provide housing supports and services for people who are currently homeless;